CalcMan/NullCTF/README.md

 \
 [Join the support server](https://discord.gg/yf8E2s8)

+# Install

+Go to https://discordapp.com/developers/applications/me and create a new app.
+On your app detail page, save the Client ID.
+You will need it later to authorize your bot for your server.

+After creating app, on the app details page, scroll down to the section named bot, and create a bot user.
+Save the token, you will need it later to run the bot.

+install all necessary libraries `pip3 -r requirements.txt`

+create "auth.py" to contain one variable "auth_token=" set to the value of your bot's token

+python3 nullctf.py

 #  How to Use
 >This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
 But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.